How to challenge a decision

 - looks at your original benefit application and the information provided

-The new decision will cover things like whether you should get the payment, how much you should get, and from what date you should be paid.
+The new decision will cover things whether you should get the payment, how much you should get, and from what date you should be paid.

 The team who makes this new decision will not have been involved in making the original decision about whether you should get this benefit.